Stonepath LabsView demo

 Define expected behavior

-Mark what should have happened and what must not.
-This becomes the test case TAQ replays against every future version.
+Mark what should have happened and what must not happen again.

 03